Helichrysum Italicum, aka 'Imortelle' and 'Everlasting' - Aromatherapy's Healing Wonder

 Helichrysum has its origins in coastal Mediterranean regions, where the bulk of its farming and distilling continues to take place.
 The island of Corsica is renowned for exceptional grades of the essential oil, with correspondingly high prices.
 The oil's growing demand has sparked interest in essential oil distillers in the US, and outstanding certified organic varieties are now being produced domestically.
 These oils represent a great bargain, as their laboratory results show very high levels of molecular healing components, with lower prices than their European counterparts.

-As Dr. Schnaubelt notes in Medical Aromatherapy: "The pain-reducing, analgesic, and regenerative effect is unique...(the oil) works for all conditions in which inflamed tissue needs to be calmed down and regenerated."
+As Dr. Schnaubelt notes in Medical Aromatherapy: "The pain-reducing, analgesic, and the regenerative effects are unique...(the oil) works for all conditions in which inflamed tissue needs to be calmed down and regenerated."
 Its most common use is for healing skin, muscle and connective tissue.
 Helichrysum may be applied directly to cuts and scrapes, perhaps with a small amount of Tea Tree oil for additional antibacterial action.
 It has been recommended for surgical wounds, applied beginning seven days after a procedure.
-Continued application may significantly reduce scar formation, and can even treat old scars of various origins (we'll get to the recipes for this shortly!)
+The continued application may significantly reduce scar formation, and can even combat old scars of various origins (we'll get to the recipes for this shortly!)

 Helichrysum is found in many recipes for healing and supporting skin health.
 It is found often as a primary component to reduce the appearance of acne and keloid scars: use 1 milliliter Helichrysum and 1 milliliter Rosemary c.t.
 Verbenone in each ounce of a 25/75 blend of Rosehip seed and Hazelnut oils.
 While older scars may take up to six months of application, the effects are said to be surprisingly dramatic.
 Stretch marks post-partum and after significant weight loss may also be reduced using the same blend.